-Yes, you can!
-There are several ways you could use your lawn mower to mulch leaves on your lawn.
-The easiest way is to mulch the leaves into your lawn using a lawn mower set to mulch or by going over already mowed leaves again with a regular mower to pulverize them.
-Both work superbly to mulch leaves.
+Yes, you can use a lawn mower to mulch leaves.
+The easiest way is to mulch the leaves into your lawn using a lawn mower set to mulch.
+Alternatively, you can go over already mowed leaves again with a regular mower to pulverize them.
+Both work superbly in mulching leaves using a mower.

 How to Mulch Leaves With a Lawn Mower